New Orleans school desegregation crisis: Background

-New Orleans was no stranger to equal access issues in schooling.
-In the post-Civil War Era, New Orleans was working toward equal access to education for all citizens.
-In 1868, Louisiana ratified a new Constitution that added language to include “Black Men” in the understanding of “all men created” equal.
+In the post-Civil War Era, New Orleans worked toward equal access to education for all citizens.
+In 1868, Louisiana ratified a new Constitution that added language to include "Black Men" in the understanding of "all men created" equal.
 The state constitution included Article 135, which required Louisiana to provide free public education to all students.
 It also outlawed racially-segregated schools.
 The Compromise of 1877 led to the withdrawal of federal troops in Louisiana and returned Democrats to power, erasing the work done to desegregate schools during the Reconstruction Era.

-Under the 1896 Plessy v.
-Ferguson Supreme Court ruling, public schools for both white and African American students were required to support "separate but equal" school facilities.
-In New Orleans and the rest of the country, this was not the reality; many black public schools were not held to the same standards as white public schools.
-Suffering from overcrowded and outdated schools, the black community demanded that the Plessy ruling be upheld and enforced.
-Within this community was a man named Mr. Wilbert Aubert.
-Wilbert Aubert along with Mrs. Leontine Luke called for a meeting of the Ninth Ward Civic and Improvement League held November 6, 1951, at the Macarty School for black students.
-After years of protesting for equal schools and not having their requests met, the Ninth Ward Civic and Improvement League created an initiative to file a lawsuit against the Orleans Parish School Board (OPSB).
+Under the 1896 Supreme Court ruling Plessy v.
+Ferguson, public schools for both White and African American students were required to support "separate but equal" school facilities.
+Many Black public schools were not held to the same standards as White public schools.
+Suffering from overcrowded and outdated schools, the Black community demanded that the Plessy ruling be upheld and enforced.
+Within this community was Wilbert Aubert.
+Aubert, along with Leontine Luke, called for a meeting of the Ninth Ward Civic and Improvement League.
+This meeting was held November 6, 1951 at the Macarty School for Black Students.
+Following this meeting, the League created an initiative to file a lawsuit against the Orleans Parish School Board (OPSB).

 Aubert took action against the OPSB with the aid of A. P. Tureaud, the chief legal counsel of the National Association for the Advancement of Colored People (NAACP).
 In Rosana Aubert v.
 Orleans Parish School Board, they sought better conditions within the African American schools.
-After two years of waiting on a decision, U.S. District Judge Herbert William Christenberry allowed the case to proceed.
+Two years later, U.S. District Judge Herbert William Christenberry allowed the case to proceed.
 It was at this time that the NAACP wanted to take further action and tackle segregation as a whole.
 On September 5, 1952, Tureaud filed a new suit, Bush v.
 Orleans Parish School Board, with 21 sets of students as plaintiffs including Earl Benjamin Bush.